juliankrispel/react-text-selection-popover/README.md

 ## Work with me?

-I freelance for clients around the world, hit me up on [my website](http://reactrocket.com) to get in touch about a project.
+I freelance building editors for companies.
+Hit me up on [my website](http://jkrsp.com) to get in touch about a project.